HL7/davinci-alerts/source/pages/guidance.md

 - The  Recipient SHALL be capable of processing resource instances containing the data elements defined in the Da Vinci Notification profiles that have a MustSupport flag without generating an error or causing the application to fail.
 In other words, the Recipient SHOULD be capable of processing the data elements (displaying, storing, etc).

-- In situations where information on a particular data element is not needed or considered protected information the Intermediary MAY remove the data elements in the resource instance when distributing the alert notification or responding to an n Recipient's query.
+- In situations where information on a particular data element is not needed or considered protected information the Intermediary MAY remove the data elements in the resource instance when distributing the alert notification or responding to a Recipient's query.
 The Intermediary MAY provide the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.

 - The Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information without generating an error or causing the application to fail.